Louisiana Tigers: The First Battle of Bull Run (First Manassas)

 Finding myself now in the face of a very large force—some 10,000 or 12,000 in number—I dispatched Major Atkins to you for more reinforcements and gave the order to move by the left flank to the cover of the hill; a part of my command, mistake, crossed the open field and suffered severely from the fire of the enemy.
 Advancing from the wood with a portion of my command, I reached some haystacks under cover of which I was enabled to damage the enemy very much.
 While in the act of bringing up the rest of my command to this position, I was put hors de combat by a Minie ball passing through my body and inflicting what was at first thought to be a mortal wound and from which I am only now sufficiently recovered to dictate this report.
 By the judicious management of Captain Buhoup I was borne from the field under the persistent fire of the foe, who seemed very unwilling to spare the wounded.
 Being left without a field officer, the companies rallied under their respective captains and, as you are aware, bore themselves gallantly throughout the day in the face of an enemy far outnumbering us.

-Where all behaved so well, I forbear to make invidious [i.e., onerous] distinctions, and contenting myself with commanding my entire command to your favorable consideration, I beg leave to name particularly Major Atkins, a distinguished Irish soldier, who as a volunteer Adjutant, not only rendered me valuable assistance but with a small detachment captured three pieces of artillery and took three officers prisoners.
+Where all behaved so well, I forbear to make invidious [i.e., unfair] distinctions, and contenting myself with commanding my entire command to your favorable consideration, I beg leave to name particularly Major Atkins, a distinguished Irish soldier, who as a volunteer Adjutant, not only rendered me valuable assistance but with a small detachment captured three pieces of artillery and took three officers prisoners.
 Mr. Early, now Captain Early, as a volunteer adjutant, bore himself bravely and did good service.
 My adjutant, Lieutenant Dickinson was wounded while gallantly carrying my orders through a heavy fire of musketry.
 Captain Miller of Company E, and Lieutenants Adrian and Carey were wounded while leading their men into the thickest of the fight.
 All of which is respectfully submitted C. R. WHEAT, Major, First Special Battalion, Louisiana Volunteers."

 Tiger execution

 After First Battle of Bull Run, the Tigers grew in disrepute in the army due to their rowdy, sometimes uncontrollable behavior, especially after they were assigned to Brig.
 Gen. Richard Taylor's newly-formed "Louisiana Brigade" (later called the 1st Louisiana Brigade" or the "Louisianan Tiger Brigade"), Maj.
 Gen. Richard Ewell's Division, which was encamped ("Camp Florida") around Centreville, Virginia.
-After one too many drunken brawls and acts of insubordination, two Zouaves, Dennis Corcoran and Michael O'Brien, from the Tiger Rifles were tried by court martial on order of General Taylor and sentenced to death.
+After one too many drunken brawls and acts of insubordination, two Zouaves, Dennis Corcoran and Michael O'Brien, from the Tiger Rifles were tried by court-martial on Taylor's orders and executed.
 Their remains are interred at the Centreville (Virginia) Church.